 - Turn off or take breaks from notifications

 - Wake up with an alarm clock, instead of your phone

 - Create a simple morning routine so you don’t have to rush

 - Set aside one day a week to relax and take it easy

-- Stabilise your blood sugar with good protein and extra plant based food.
+- Stabilise your blood sugar with protein at every meal

-- Balance your adrenals with adaptogen herbs such as rhodiola, ginseng, and ashwaganda.
+- Balance adrenals with adaptogen herbs such as rhodiola, ginseng, and ashwagandha

-- Relax before sleep with ‘nervine’ herbs such as lavender, chamomile, and valerian.
+- Relax before sleep with calming herbs such as lavender, chamomile, and valerian

 Here are the three steps that helped her feel normal again.